A.D. Oliver Middle School

 A.D.
 Oliver Middle School is located in Brockport, Monroe County, New York.
 It was built in 1934, and is a three-story, English Tudor Revival style reinforced concrete and brick building with three sections.
 It has molded bricks and terra cotta decorative elements and Indiana limestone trim.
 Attached to the original building is a 1956 gymnasium addition and an addition built in 1996.
 The building housed the Brockport Central Rural High School until 1967, when Brockport High School was constructed, and since then has been used as a middle school.
 It serves grades six, seven and eight.
 Dr. Laura Mayer, Ed.
-D is the principal; Mr. Shawn Williams is the interim principal; Mrs. Kelly Begy and Mrs. Michelle Guerrieri are the assistant principals.
+D is the principal; Mrs. Carey Belair and Mrs. Michelle Guerrieri are the assistant principals.

 The school was listed on the National Register of Historic Places in 2011.

-Oliver Middle School is reportedly haunted.
-Paranormal activity has been reported at the school.